ErnestoMoraTellez/UFOs/README.md

 ## Summary

 We used javascript to manipuleta UFO sightings information.
-Then with the help of HTML, we create a web page to interact with the user and filter the information by date, city, country and shape.
+Then with the help of HTML, we create a web page to interact with the user and filter the information by date, city, state, country and shape.

 Here you can see the webpage desing.